 Building a WordPress website is often a great way to bring your ideas to life, as it offers great features and functionality that are user-friendly.
 Out of the box, WordPress includes an intuitive user login and registration process that can be used to protect and control access to content.
-However, there may be times when it is necessary to customise the user login and registration process to provide a more tailored experience for website visitors and users.
+However, there may be times when it is necessary to customize the user login and registration process to provide a more tailored experience for website visitors and users.

 Required Setup